b-pardi/Network-Visualizers/README.md

 The script accepts several command-line arguments to control the visualization and configuration of the networks:

 - `--xor`: Run the XOR classifier
     - `-hn`, `--hidden_neurons`: Number of neurons in the hidden layer (default is 3)
-- `-ner`, `--num_epochs_refresh_visualizer`: Number of epochs per refreshing of visualizers (affects the speed of training; default is 100)

 - `-md`, `--mnist_digits`: Run the MNIST digit classifier (planned implementation)

+- `-ner`, `--num_epochs_refresh_visualizer`: Number of epochs per refreshing of visualizers (affects the speed of training; default is 100 for xor)

+- `e`, `--epochs`: Number of epochs to train selected model

+**Note:** args shown above that are indented in the list indicate that they are only relevant to the parent arg. i.e. `-hn` is only used for `--xor`

 ### Example Usage

-To run the XOR neural network with a custom number of hidden neurons and visualizer refresh rate:
+To run the XOR neural network with a custom number of hidden neurons, epochs, and visualizer refresh rate:

-`python main.py --xor -hn 3 -ner 200`
+`python main.py --xor -hn 3 -ner 200 -e 40000`

 **Note** It is most useful to run the XOR network with 2 or 3 hidden neurons, as those allow you to see the feature space mapping of the input points.
-Beyond 3 dimensions it is not feasible for us to visualize, the feature space plot is omitted.
-However the network will still run and train and other plots show.
+Beyond 3 dimensions it is not feasible for us to visualize, so the feature space plot is omitted.
+However the network will still run and train with other plots showing.

 ## Currently Implemented Network Backgrounds:
 ### XOR (Exclusive OR) Problem Neural Net